Olivier Messiaen: Birdsong

 The garden warbler provided the title and much of the material for Messiaen's La fauvette des jardins.

 Birdsong fascinated Messiaen from an early age, and in this he found encouragement from Dukas, who reportedly urged his pupils to "listen to the birds".
 Messiaen included stylised birdsong in some of his early compositions (including L'abîme d'oiseaux from the Quatuor pour la fin du temps), integrating it into his sound-world by techniques like the modes of limited transposition and chord colouration.
 His evocations of birdsong became increasingly sophisticated, and with Le réveil des oiseaux this process reached maturity, the whole piece being built from birdsong: in effect it is a dawn chorus for orchestra.
 The same can be said for "Epode", the five-minute sixth movement of Chronochromie, which is scored for 18 violins, each playing a different birdsong.
 Messiaen notated the bird species with the music in the score (examples 1 and 4).
 The pieces are not simple transcriptions; even the works with purely bird-inspired titles, such as Catalogue d'oiseaux and Fauvette des jardins, are tone poems evoking the landscape, its colours and atmosphere.

 Serialism

 For a few compositions, Messiaen created scales for duration, attack and timbre analogous to the chromatic pitch scale.
 He expressed annoyance at the historical importance given to one of these works, Mode de valeurs et d'intensités, by musicologists intent on crediting him with the invention of "total serialism".

-Messiaen later introduced what he called a "communicable language", a "musical alphabet" to encode sentences.
-He first used this technique in his Méditations sur le Mystère de la Sainte Trinité for organ; where the "alphabet" includes motifs for the concepts to have, to be and God, while the sentences encoded feature sections from the writings of St. Thomas Aquinas.
+Messiaen later introduced what he called "communicable language", a "musical alphabet" to encode sentences.
+He first used this technique in his Méditations sur le Mystère de la Sainte Trinité for organ, where the "alphabet" includes motifs for the concepts to have, to be and God, while the sentences encoded feature sections from the writings of Thomas Aquinas.